2. Development and Review

 Other General Information

 24. Q39 Resources: Library and IT requirements should include some indication of the frequency of use of IT, e.g. is a computer laboratory needed every week, intermittently etc.?
 What software is needed, what printing facilities?
-Library and IT requirements should be discussed with IS at an early stage in the formulation of proposals.
+Further advice on whether a module would benefit from embedded information skills teaching is available from the Subject Librarian.
+For more information please refer to the Information Literacy Statement .
+The Subject Librarian should also be consulted when considering a new subscription to support the study of the module, e.g. a journal or database.

 Evidence of Independent Scrutiny

-26. Modules are subject to approval at institute level, through an Institute LTC or equivalent.
-On completion of the internal approval process within an institute the member of staff responsible for oversight of the approval of modules should upload the final version of the MAF to the SharePoint site, and also ensure that the information is entered on the module database.
+26. Modules are subject to approval by the appropriate committee at Faculty level.
+On completion of the internal approval process within a Faculty the member of staff responsible for oversight of the approval of modules should upload the final version of the MAF to the SharePoint site, and also ensure that the information is entered on the module database.

-27. In determining the nature of the demand that the module makes on students reference should be made to the level descriptors agreed for use in Aberystwyth University: see paragraph 19 of Appendix 2: Modular Study Schemes: Summary of University Policy.
+27. In determining the nature of the demand that the module makes on students reference should be made to the level descriptors agreed for use in Aberystwyth University: see AQH 3.1.21.

 28. Module Learning Outcomes should follow the following guidelines: